Tax ID #87-3741761

 Mission

-The.Circuit’s mission is to ensure students in East Palo Alto gain early access to AI, STEAM, and immersive learning experiences that build skills, spark creativity, and open pathways to future opportunity.
+The.Circuit EPA’s mission is to ensure students in East Palo Alto have access to immersive, hands-on learning experiences that build real skills, spark creativity, and open pathways to future opportunity through technology and innovation.

 Vision